 There are many carriers to choose from in Seattle, but one of the top plans belongs to Kaiser Permanente.
 They have a tight provider network on their HMO plans but provide excellent care are services to their patients.
 They even boast the highest star rating that any Medicare Advantage can have.

 Aetna has a PPO available with a maximum out-of-pocket lower than the HMO options shown.
-They have a large network of providers and provide some coverage as in-network even when traveling.
+They have an extensive network of providers and provide some coverage as in-network even when traveling.
 Recently purchased by CVS, they are one of the largest healthcare providers.

 AARP endorses UnitedHealthcare.
-Together these companies have become a powerhouse when it comes to advocating for seniors.
+Together these companies have become a powerhouse in advocating for seniors.
 UHC has an HMO-POS plan that allows you to see some providers even if they aren’t in the network.

 |PLAN||PREMIUM||MOOP||Plan Type||Star Rating|